-Dr. Stanley Block's specialty is pediatric allergy & immunology.
-He takes Most Insurance Plans, Medicaid, and Medicare insurance.
-He is a graduate of Yale School of Medicine.
-For his professional training, Dr. Block completed residency programs at New York-Presbyterian Hospital and Columbia University Medical Center.
-He has received professional recognition including the following: Dr Charles L Hill Award from the Rhode Island; Medical Society for Public Service, .; and Distinguished Teacher Award- Brown University.
-Dr. Block is conversant in Spanish.
-He is professionally affiliated with Women & Infants Hospital of Rhode Island.
-His practice is open to new patients.
+Dr. Stanley Block, who practices in Providence, RI, is a medical specialist in pediatric allergy & immunology.
+Before performing his residency at New York-Presbyterian Hospital and Columbia University Medical Center, Dr. Block attended Yale School of Medicine.
+He accepts the following insurance: Most Insurance Plans, Medicaid, and Medicare.
+Awards and/or distinctions he has received include Dr Charles L Hill Award from the Rhode Island; Medical Society for Public Service, .; and Distinguished Teacher Award- Brown University.
+He is conversant in Spanish.
+Dr. Block is affiliated with Women & Infants Hospital of Rhode Island.
+New patients are welcome to contact his office for an appointment.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 - HIV / AIDS

 - Organ transplants, where the immune system must be suppressed to prevent infection